 Eligibility for a student loan is dependent upon the cost of summer attendance and the amount borrowed during the academic year.
 You must be enrolled for a minimum of 6 credits to receive federal loan funds.
 If your federal eligibility is exhausted, you can consider an alternative or private loan.
 Please visit our Private Education Loans website to evaluate your options.
 Loan proceeds will be applied to your University bill.

 You must confirm your bill (pay fees) for Summer Session with the Student Accounts Office by the published deadline.
 If you fail to do this, it will be assumed you are not attending Summer Session.
 This will result in both your classes and your financial aid being cancelled.
 Reinstatement of classes or financial aid will be based on availability at the time reinstatement is requested.

 Your University bill will reflect charges due for the semester.
 Provided you meet all of the qualifications to receive financial aid funds, any scholarship, grant, or loan funds awarded to you will be automatically credited to your University student account to be applied to the amount due for the semester.

-Work-Study awards or private checks received by the University but payable to you will not be reflected as a credit on your bill.
+Private checks received by the University but payable to you will not be reflected as a credit on your bill.

 If your financial aid exceeds your University charges you will be refunded the difference by the Student Accounts Office provided you meet all eligibility requirements.
 Refunds are generated by the Student Accounts Office as soon as possible after the start of summer classes.